YanCotta/anti-aging-epigenetics-ml-app/docs/DOCUMENTATION_ORGANIZATION.md

 # Documentation Organization Summary

-**Last Updated:** September 21, 2025 (Post-Consolidation)
+**Last Updated:** October 14, 2025 (Post-Statistical Validation)
-This document provides an overview of the repository's streamlined documentation structure after consolidation and cleanup.
+This document provides an overview of the repository's streamlined documentation structure after consolidation, cleanup, and completion of Issues #43-47.

 ## 📂 Consolidated Documentation Structure